spences10/jekyll-now/_posts/2016-12-05-Job-Hunting.md

 Just because we have an understanding with a few recruiters doesn't mean that they have the perfect role waiting for us when we start looking for work, although you will be at the top of their list if they do get that role.

-What I like and respect in a recruiter is if I can get five minutes into a phone conversation with a recruiter that has actually read my profile/CV
+What I like and respect in a recruiter is if I can get five minutes into a phone conversation with a recruiter that has actually read my profile or my CV.

-What you get with recruiters is first a ten minute conversation with you asking you how you’re finding the market and then what your ideal next role will be.
-Basically what they're doing is the due diligence they should have done looking at your profile before calling you, and the recruiter then being honest with you [in some cases] and telling you they actually don't think you are suitable for the role they called you about tem minutes ago saying that they were really interested in your profile and that you would be a great fit for a role they are recruiting for.
+What I found with recruiters is first a ten minute conversation asking me how I'm finding the market and then asking me what my ideal next role would be.

+This is basically their due diligence, what they should have determined by looking at your profile before calling you.

+After this it goes one of two ways, the recruiter then being honest with you [in some cases] and telling you they actually don't think you are suitable for the role (which they could have done if they took the time to read your profile) let's just bear in mind ten minutes before it was,

+>## "Hi Scott, just seen your profile on LinkedIn and I'm really keen to talk to you about a role with one of our very high profile clients I'm recruiting for."

 The call usually ends with a ```"I'll send the spec through for you to look at let me know what you think"``` and the mail never turns up or the old chestnut ```I'll pass you details on to my colleague\I'll update your details on our database```

-So now we're near the end of Ranty McRantRant's post, if you made it his far thank you for persevering, if you can relate let me I'd be keen to hear your story.
+So now we're near the end of Ranty McRantRant's post, if you made it his far thank you for persevering, if you can relate I'd be keen to hear your story.

 Take a look at these posts too which have partly motivated me to make this post: